 Once I took action, the attacks started occurring with less frequency until they eventually just stopped happening altogether.
 As of this writing, I can’t remember the last time I had a panic attack.
 It has certainly been many, many years.

 I figured one big reason for the panic attacks was my lousy diet.
 I was likely very low on nutrients and panic attacks were my body’s way of letting me know that it needed help.

 I bought a juicer and started juicing at least once a day on most days.
 Breakfast was the best meal for me to have just a glass of fresh veggie juice.
-My favorite combination was Cherie’s Cleansing Cocktail
+My favorite combination was Cherie’s Cleansing Cocktail from Juicing for Life.

 1/4 inch slice of ginger root